 The September 1991 foundation convention of the Bhutan Solidarity was convened by Teesari Duniya Adhyayan Kendra and was attended by the delegates from Bhutan and many noted jurists, intellectuals, human rights activists and the representatives of the social organizations from India.
 Prior to the convention, in order to acquaint the people with and to draw their attention to the conditions in the Bhutan, Teesari Duniya Adhyayan Kendra published and circulated a booklet - 'Violations of Human Rights in Bhutan'.
 Another booklet - 'Agony of Bhutan' - was published after the convention.
 This booklet containing the historic speech of Justice Krishna Iyer and the views of Justice Ajit Singh Bains, noted Nepalese Human Rights activist - late Shri Prakash Kafle and others, was well received in the activist circles.
 In 1992, on the initiative of the Bhutan Solidarity, a team of the jurists from the SAARC countries was sent to Bhutan and in 1995 it organized a study trip by a team of journalists to Bhutanese refugee camps in Jhapa.
-The report of the team published with the title, 'Tyranny In Bhutan' published in Hindi and English was very well received and debated in India and abroad.
+The report of the team published with the title, "Tyranny In Bhutan' published in Hindi and English was very well received and debated in India and abroad.
 Bhutan Solidarity waged a protracted struggle for the release of Bhutanese Human Rights leader, Tek Nath Rizal.
 In 1997 when another Bhutanese leader, Rong Thong Kunle Dorji was arrested in India, it filed a Habeas Corpus petition against his arrest and launched a movement for his release.
 In collaboration with GRINSO-Nepal, it organized a South Asian Conference on Bhutan, which was attended by the delegates from the SAARC countries.

-Bhutan Solidarity seeks to create a public opinion on the issue of the Bhutanese refugees in order to pressurize the Indian Government into taking initiatives for its resolution.
-As India and Bhutan have special ties under the Peace and Friendship Treaty, without interfering into the internal affairs, India can help in solving the problem.
+Bhutan Solidarity seeks to create a public of refugees in order to pressurize the Indian Govern resolution.
+As India and Bhutan have special ties Treaty, without interfering into the internal affairs, It